ptzruslan/tools/validator/tech02/readme_eng.md

     ```bash
     ssh <username>@<server_ip>    # Example: root@192.168.208.11
     ```
-    *Important: Password input in the console IS NOT DISPLAYED!!!*
+    > ❗️Important: Password input in the console IS NOT DISPLAYED❗️

 2.  **Create a new user and grant them sudo privileges**:
     ```bash